A series of failures in Florida school shooting mark week of stunning revelations

 That was not Cruz's only interaction with authorities.
 The Broward County Sheriff's Office said it received 23 calls related to him or his brother in the past decade.

-Two deputies have been placed on restricted duty pending an internal investigation on how they addressed the warnings, Sheriff Scott Israel said.
+Two deputies have been placed on restricted duty pending an internal investigation on how they addressed the warnings, Sheriff Israel said.
 Two calls especially are under review: one from February 5, 2016, and another from November 30.

 In the 2016 one, officers received information from a neighbor's son that Cruz planned to "shoot up" an unknown school.
 There was a picture of a "juvenile with guns" on Instagram, according to police records.